 The town walls of the Nowe Miasto Lubawskie were erected in the first half of the 14th century on the site of older, makeshift wooden and earth fortifications.
 In the first stage, entrances to the town were strengthened by building brick gatehouses.
 In the second half of the 14th century, further fortifications were extended.
 In the second half of the fourteenth century, their expansion took place.
 In the 17th century, the fortifications were partially destroyed, although during the Swedish wars they successfully stopped the attacks of the enemies.
 The total decline of the significance of the town walls of Nowe Miasto Lubawskie occurred in the 19th century, and the brick and stone obtained from them, constituted a source of building material for erecting houses.
 In the 30s of the 20th century, pedestrian crossings were pierced in both of the preserved gatehouses, and in the 1950s Brodnica Gate was adapted to the seat of the Museum of the Lubawa Region.

-The line of defensive walls was marked out around the perimeter of a trapezoidal shape measuring 300 x 320 meters with a bent on the south-west side.
-The upper parts of the walls were built of brick, whereas the foundation parts were made of granite, field stones.
-In order to strengthen the defense of the wall, 21 open from the town side, rectangular half towers, were built into the main sequence of the fortifications.
-In three corners of the walls, closed, cylindrical towers were built, and in the fourth corner a square one.
+The line of defensive walls was marked out along the perimeter of an irregular pentagon, with dimensions of about 300 x 320 meters with a curve on the south-west side.
+The foundation parts and the plinth of the walls were built of granite erratic stones, while the remaining part was made of bricks.
+To strengthen the defense of the wall, 21 rectangular half towers, opened from the town side, were built in the main line of fortifications.
+They were spaced fairly regularly around the perimeter, except for slightly wider gaps on the safest eastern side.
+They were projected in the foreground in front of the adjacent curtains, from which they were one story higher or equal to them in height.
+In three corners of the walls, closed cylindrical towers were erected, and in the fourth, southern one, quadrilateral tower, also closed.

-The most valuable, preserved element of the Nowe Miasto Lubawskie fortifications are two gothic gate towers: Lubawa and Brodnica Gates.
-The most readable fragments of urban fortifications are located in the southern part of the town, west of Brodnica Tower; along Okólna street and in the north-east part, near the parish church of St. Thomas, where relics of the corner round tower have also been preserved.
+The most valuable, preserved element of the Nowe Miasto Lubawskie fortifications are two Gothic gatehouses: Lubawa Gate and Brodnica Gate, although the former has the original portals bricked up today, and modern openings are pierced in the side walls.
+The best visible fragments of fortifications are located in the southern part of the town, west of Brodnica Gate, along Okólna street and in the north-east part, near the parish church of St. Thomas, where relics of the corner round tower have also been preserved.

 Czubiel L., Domagała T., Zabytkowe ośrodki miejskie Warmii i Mazur, Olsztyn 1969.